openshift/managed-cluster-config/deploy/osd-channel-patch/README.md

 1. Install to stable channel.
 2. OCM set CD to candidate. (part of provision)
 3. Hive sync candidate-major.minor to cluster channel.
-4. Customer sets upgrade schedule
-5. MUO sets channel to stable-major.minor
+4. OCM set CD to stable. (prior to upgrade)
-6. Hive sync candidate-major.minor to cluster channel.
+5. Hive sync stable-major.minor to cluster channel.
-7. MUO or OCP fails to find upgrade edge.
-8. MUO retries upgrade.
-9. MUO sets channel to stable-major.minor
+6. Customer sets upgrade schedule
-10. Upgrade started.
+7. Upgrade started.

 This path works with a retry at worst case.